gvwilson/thirdbit/src/fiction/iffy/index.md

 "Wait here,"
 the Marine guiding them said.
-She heard the lock on the door click as she, Wales, and Aunt Naggie lowered themselves into uncomfortable rectangular chairs.
+The lock on the door clicked
+as Iffy, Wales, and Aunt Naggie lowered themselves into uncomfortable rectangular chairs.
 The room had no desk, no windows, and no decorations, just a small app set into the wall